 “We still have silos in our DevOps processes.”

-“Our mission-critical apps need better fast object storage.”
+“Our mission-critical apps need better fast file and object storage.”

-Modern apps require modern data solutions, whether they’re processing large volumes of unstructured data for AI applications or extracting insights from multiple data sources across a fleet of Internet of Things (IoT) devices.
-Increasingly, object storage isn’t just reserved for archival or non-mission-critical data.
-It’s needed to build performant apps that can access objects directly—and quickly.
+Whether apps are processing large volumes of unstructured data for AI applications or extracting insights from multiple data sources across a fleet of Internet of Things (IoT) devices, fast file and object storage is key.
+It shouldn’t be reserved for archival or non-mission-critical data; it’s needed to build performant apps that can access objects directly—and quickly.

 “Our copy/clone process is too slow to pull data for integrations.”

-Significant delays in copy/clone processes can make it difficult to leverage data for continuous integration (CI) pipelines, which are critical to DevOps testing workflows.
-If it takes a week or more to execute a copy/clone process, that’s simply too slow to keep up.
+Significant delays in copy/clone processes can make it difficult to leverage data for CI/CD pipelines, which are critical to DevOps testing workflows.
+If it takes a week or more to execute a copy/clone process, that’s too slow to keep up.

-And, when you need a data-replication process that moves as fast as you do, look at the storage in your stack.
-Modern flash storage with copy automation tools (CATs) allows you to clone production databases in minutes and simplify how you provision clones for automated-testing environments, all without eating up TBs of space.
+If you leverage AWS or Azure for automated-testing environments, you’ll likely want your storage platform to be able to instantly create that clone, no matter where it’s located—saving you and your team valuable time and resources.
+When you need a data-replication process that moves as fast as you do, modern flash storage with copy automation tools (CATs) allows you to clone production databases in minutes and simplify how you provision clones for automated-testing environments, all without eating up TBs of space.